-Bitcoin is the world’s known cryptocurrency, which was founded by Satoshi Nakamoto in October of 2008.
+Bitcoin is the world’s best-known cryptocurrency, which was founded by Satoshi Nakamoto in October of 2008.
 It is the first digital currency combining cryptography and blockchain technology.
-Bitcoin has had thousands of rivalling currencies and tokes of the years.
+Bitcoin has had thousands of rivaling currencies and tokens over the years.

 The Bitcoin software is open source.
 Anyone can use it and create their own version of Bitcoin.